 Steve: One way to save on water — take a 32 oz plastic water bottle, fill it with water, and place it in the tank of your toilet.
 What you’re doing is displacing the water.
 You’ll still get the same flush power, but with less water.
 So you save 32 oz every time you flush.
 Flush it 4 times, that saves you a gallon of water.
 Over the course of a year, we figure we save 20,000 gallons of water.
 That’s enough to fill up our swimming pool.

 Annette: When it comes to medical coverage and prescription drugs, it’s so important to know your insurance policy.
 Read all your booklets.
 That can save you thousands of dollars a year Maybe there is a service they do cover that you don’t know about, like medical equipment or counseling or therapy.
 May there is something they don’t cover that you need to know about.

 Steve: Nearly half of Americans take prescription drugs.
 One way to cut costs is to SPLIT pills.
-So you double your prescription strength, but cut the pills in half.
+So you double your prescription strength but cut the pills in half.
 (Talk to your doctor first.)
-Or, ask for a 3 month prescription.
+Or, ask for a 3-month prescription.
 That way, if your co-pay is normally $10… you’ve just cut it to $3.33.

-Steve: Another way to save on medicine is samples.
+Steve: Another way to save on medicine is to get free samples.
 Doctors have drug reps coming in every day to try to get them to prescribe new drugs.
 Drug reps also give them samples.
 So if a doctor says you need this antibiotic… or ear drops for your child… ask if they have samples.
 Most doctors have a closet of them.
 When our kids were little Annette was at the doctor all the time, and she had befriended the nurses, so she would bring a tote bag and fill up — chewable Tylenol, liquid decongestant.
 Every mom should do that.